technofocus-pte/secprodfndtndepth/Labs/Lab 04/Lab 4 - Cloud Discovery and Configuration with Microsoft Defender for Cloud Apps.md

 upload of logs to receive a snapshot report and a continuous log upload for ongoing monitoring of the environment.

+**Objectives**

+- Enable file monitoring and protection in Microsoft Defender for Cloud Apps

+- Configure and grant necessary permissions for inspecting protected files.

+- Create and configure a Cloud Discovery Snapshot Report.

 ### Task 1: Create a Cloud Discovery Snapshot Report

-To perform a one-time upload of discovery logs, perform the following
+To perform a one-time upload of discovery logs, execute the following
 steps:

 1. Log in to Microsoft Defender portal using the following URL with Admin credentials: `https://Security.microsoft.com`